yashaka/selene-with-docs/docs/contribution/how-to-write-docs.guide.md

 ### Lists

-- Use minus (-) followed by space for unordered list.
+- Use hyphen `-` followed by space for unordered list.
 - Use **four** spaces indentation for unordered lists.
 (in standard syntax it is two spaces, and `markdownlint` will show warning MD007,